edvb/tisp/doc/eevo.7.md

 The following are core procedures implemented in C and provided by default in the base environment.

-### car
+### fst

 Returns first element of given list.

-### cdr
+### rst

 Return rest of the given list, either just the second element if it is a pair, or another list with the first element removed.

 ### cons

-Creates a new pair with the two given arguments, first one as the car, second as the cdr.
+Creates a new pair with the two given arguments, first one as the fst, second as the rst.
 Can be chained together to create a list if ending with `Nil`.

 ### quote